ariga/atlas/doc/website/blog/2023-05-08-atlas-v011-kubernetes-operator.md

 In this release, we also introduce a new concept to Atlas - ["Diff Policies"](https://atlasgo.io/declarative/apply#diff-policy) - which allow you to customize the way Atlas plans database migrations for you.
-This concept is directly related to the Kubernetes Operator, and we how below.
+This concept is directly related to the Kubernetes Operator, and we will explain how below.

 ### What are Kubernetes Operators?